smartface/sf-plugin-instabug/README.md

 #### Primary Color

-You can also set the color of UI elements indicating interactivity or call to action to match your app.
+You can also set the color of the interactive UI elements or call to action to match your app.

 ```javascript
 InstaBug.setPrimaryColor(Color.WHITE);